mmomtchev/ndarray-gdal/README.md

 // Reading into existing ndarray with a non-default stride const nd2 = ndarray(new Uint8Array(ds.rasterSize.x * ds.rasterSize.y),
                     [ ds.rasterSize.y, ds.rasterSize.x ], [ ds.rasterSize.x, -1 ]);
-// size will be deduced from the array band.pixels.readArray({ data: nd2 });
+// read the whole raster band fitting it in the array, resampling if needed band.pixels.readArray({ data: nd2 });

 // Writing from an ndarray (size can be deduced from the array)